intel/nauta/docs/user-guide/actions/getting_started.md

 `$ nctl experiment list --brief`

-Experiment status displays as below.
+As shown below, an experiment's status displays.
 This is an example only.
 The `--brief` option returns a short version of results as shown.

  ![Image](images/experiment_status.png)

 ### Monitoring Training

 There are four ways to monitor training in Nauta, all which are discussed in the following sections.

 * Viewing Experiment Logs
 * Adding Experiment Metrics